bellyfat/recurizer/README.md

 If this flag is not returned as context from the vector db retrieval, we're out of luck.
 2. Completions/Chat are limited by the context window (4k for `gpt-3.5`, 8k/32k for `gpt-4`).
 Luckily,
 many codebases do not exceed this limit and tools exist for this (see [`GrePT`](https://github.com/jackbarry24/GrePT)).
-But, codebases that do exceed this context window limit tend to exceed it by a light, making chat based q and a tools useless.
+But, codebases that do exceed this context window limit tend to exceed it by a bunch, making chat based q and a tools useless.
+3. Fine-tuning is the way to go - but it's intensive (qa pairs are hard to generate) and it's not yet feasible for low-resource projects.

+**Recurizer** aims to be somewhere inbetween.

 ### Proposal